kris9854/Writeup-RP-Nessus/Writeup-Wifi-Hacking-101/Writeup-Wifi-Hacking-101.md

 Answer: -w

 ## Aircrack-ng - Let's Get Cracking
-###What flag do we use to specify a BSSID to attack?
+### What flag do we use to specify a BSSID to attack?
-Anser: -b
+Answer: -b
 ### What flag do we use to specify a wordlist?
 Answer: -w
 ### How do we create a HCCAPX in order to use hashcat to crack the password?